Asian stocks sluggish after Wall Street slips, dollar sags on White House woes

-Asian stocks were mostly sluggish on Tuesday following weakness on Wall Street, while the dollar sagged following news that investigators probing Russian interference in the 2016 U.S. election had charged President Donald Trump's former campaign manager.
+Asian stocks were mostly sluggish on Tuesday after weakness on Wall Street, while the dollar sagged following news that investigators probing Russian interference in the 2016 U.S. election had charged President Donald Trump's former campaign manager.

-Trump's former campaign manager Paul Manafort, and another aide, Rick Gates, were charged with money laundering on Monday by Federal investigators.
+Data showing a sharper-than-expected slowdown in China's October factory growth also curbed regional investors' appetite for riskier assets.

+Beijing's war on winter air pollution is forcing many northern steel mills, smelters and factories to curtail production, adding to uncertainty amid early signs of a slowdown in the world's second-largest economy.

-Japan's Nikkei lost 0.7 per cent and South Korea's KOSPI shed 0.1 per cent.
+Japan's Nikkei lost 0.3 per cent, Australian shares were effectively flat and South Korea's KOSPI added 0.3 per cent.

 Wall Street pulled back from record-high territory on Monday, weighed down by a drop in drugmaker Merck and a report that U.S. lawmakers are discussing a gradual phase-in corporate tax cuts rather than reducing it all at once.